maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="changeconvert-avarsvar-to-svaravar"></a>
 ### [`CHANGE`|`CONVERT`] {*avar*|*svar*} `TO` {*svar*|*avar*}

 The primary difference between the three main families of BASIC is the way they manipulate strings.
 In Dartmouth versions, this is accomplished with the `CHANGE` statement, which takes a string and converts it a series of ASCII values in a numeric array, or takes a numeric array and converts it to a string.
-The length of the string is stored in the array's zero slot. `CONVERT` is the identical operation found in HP dialects.
+The length of the string is stored in the array's zero slot.
+DEC EduSystem BASICs also supported this statement. `CONVERT` is the identical operation found in HP dialects.

 #### Examples: